Practicing ArchitectureKnowledge Communities

 A publication series of exemplary single family residential design

-The AIA/CRAN together with The Images Publishing Group proudly announce the forthcoming publication Houses for All Regions: CRAN Residential Collection and invite your firm to submit a project for inclusion in this high profile title.
+The AIA/CRAN together with The Images Publishing Group proudly announce the forthcoming publication Houses for All Regions: CRAN Residential Collection, Volume II and invite your firm to submit a project for inclusion in this high profile title.

 Projects will be grouped into climate zones: Arid/Semi-arid, Temperate, Tropical/Sub-tropical, Arctic/Cold-climate, with an introductory essay written by an expert in the field for each section.

-Houses for All Regions: CRAN Residential Collection will be distributed worldwide through The Images Publishing Group's established distribution network.
+Houses for All Regions: CRAN Residential Collection, Volume II will be distributed worldwide through The Images Publishing Group's established distribution network.
 We believe this is an excellent opportunity for you to showcase your firm, and your recent projects on the world stage.

 How to Submit Your Work

 Open – submissions are accepted on a rolling basis.